 Found along the LINQ Promenade, Brooklyn Bowl offers bowling with an edge.
 Along with traditional bowling, Brooklyn Bowl commonly hosts live music, is home to a number of bars, and has a full menu.

-Think of it as a classier, more fun, take on traditional bowling that your team, family, or group is sure to enjoy.
+Think of it as a classier, more fun, take on traditional bowling.

 Dine in Complete Darkness